-2. Participation by students with disabilities in Orange Coast College’s Disabled Students Programs and Services (DSPS) shall be entirely voluntary.
+2. Participation by students with disabilities in Orange Coast College’s Disabled Student Programs and Services (DSPS) shall be entirely voluntary.

 3. A student with a verified disability may be entitled to auxiliary aids or academic accommodations.
 The decision for authorization of such accommodations is the responsibility of the DSPS counselor after a review of documentation verifying the disability and any resulting educational barriers.